jakubgarfield/Bonobo-Git-Server-Web/content/features.md

 Features
 ===================================

 Bonobo Git Server for Windows is a web application you can install on your IIS.
-It provides you easy management and access to your git repositories.
+It provides you an easy management tool and access to your git repositories.

+The main features are

-* Secure and anonymous access to your git repositories
+* secure and anonymous access to git repositories,
-* User friendly web interface for management
+* user friendly web interface,
-* User and team based repository access management
+* user and team based repository access,
-* Repository file browser
+* repository browser,
-* Commit browser
+* commit browser,
-* Localization
+* localization.

 <hr />